amajd3078/SQAfk/README.md

 # 💎 sqAFK — Dynamic Vanilla AFK Zone Engine

-An advanced, ultra-lightweight, and lag-free **AFK Zone** reward engine meticulously designed for **1.21.x** Minecraft **BoxPvP** servers.
-Engineered with a strict zero-dependency matrix, it delivers a high-fidelity visual experience optimized specifically for **Aternos** environments.
+An advanced, ultra-lightweight, and lag-free **AFK Zone** reward engine meticulously designed for **1.21.x** Minecraft servers.
+Engineered with a strict zero-dependency matrix, it delivers a high-fidelity visual experience optimized for clean performance.

 ---

 ## 🎯 What is sqAFK?
 (Project Objective)
-On resource-constrained environments like Aternos, deploying heavy region management systems (such as WorldGuard or external addon-reliant tools) introduces massive ticking overhead and instability.
+Deploying heavy region management systems or external addon-reliant tools often introduces massive ticking overhead and instability to Minecraft servers.

 **sqAFK** completely bypasses this limitation.
 Utilizing **100% Pure Vanilla Skript**, it handles proximity boundary math and distinct vertical plane checking natively.
-It allows network owners to deploy fully customizable reward regions that automatically adjust their bounding box sizes in real-time, providing an addon-free plugin environment with an elegant visual progression bar.
+It allows network owners to deploy fully customizable reward regions that automatically adjust their bounding box sizes in real-time, providing a clean plugin environment with an elegant visual progression bar.

 ---